DannieBGoode/opensx70/_tutorials/openSX70-schematic-for-dummies.md

 ## Introduction

-Disclaimer: Some people think that I know electronics, well, the truth is that I actually don't.
+Disclaimer: Some people might think that I know electronics, well, the truth is that I actually don't.
 I studied law in college.
+But I try hard.
 So everything I say from here on is probably "wrong" you have been warned.

 This is the full schematic of the alpha-2 board.
-I am goint to break it into parts:
+I am goint to break it into parts (keep in mind that where you read 3.3V it is actually 2.5V):

 ![Fire image]({{site.url}}/{{site.baseurl}}img/tutorials/openSX70-alpha-2-schematic.jpg)

 This is the arduino.
 Just like any arduino.
+It is what I found to be a "bare minimum" arduino circuit.
+It needs a capacitor and a resistor for reset/dtr line, and an external crystal (actually a resonator: one 8mhz crystal and two capacitors)

 ![Fire image]({{site.url}}/{{site.baseurl}}img/tutorials/opensx70-alpha-2-arduino.jpg)